maxi-smidt/Plagiator/README.md

 4. `cd ..`
 ### Python
 Prepare the python side of things:
-1. create a virtual environment .venv with `python -m venv .venv`
+1. create a virtual environment .venv with `python -m venv venv`
-1. activate it using `.\.venv\Scripts\activate`
+1. activate it using `.\venv\Scripts\activate`
 2. `pip install pywebview`

 ## Running locally
-Make sure the virtual evironment is activated (see ) and run `py main.py`
+Make sure the virtual evironment is activated (see python setup) and run `py main.py`

 ### Exit
 Deactivate the environment with `deactivate`.